hammoh7/Ethereum-Solidity/Notes/Solidity.md

     string public greet = "Hello World!";
 }
 ```
-Terms uesd in above program:-
+Terms used in above program:-
 1. SPDX License Identifier - SPDX stands for Software Package Data Exchange, and it's a standard format used to declare
    licenses associated with software projects.
 In this case, the license is declared as MIT, indicating that the code is licensed under the terms of the MIT License, which is a permissive open-source license.
 2. Pragma directive - The pragma directive specifies compiler settings and version constraints.
 In this case, it indicates